apertus-open-source-cinema/narui/README.md

 ### State, Hooks & Input handling

-All state managementis done with the `context` struct that is passed to every widget comes into play.
-The context acts like a pointer into the widget tree (and can therefore be cheaply copied), which is used to associate data to a specific widget.
+All state management is done with the `context` struct that is passed to every widget.
+The context acts like a pointer into the widget tree (and can therefore be cheaply copied), and is used to associate data to a specific widget.

 State management in `narui` is done using `hooks`.
 Hooks work similiar to react hooks.
 The most simple hook is the `context.listenable` hook, which is used to store state.
-Widgets can subscribe to `Listenable`s with the `context.listen` method and get reevaluated when the state that they listen changed.
+Widgets can subscribe to `Listenable`s with the `context.listen` method and get reevaluated when the state that they listen to changed.
 Similiarily, the value of a listenable can be updated by using the `context.shout` method.

 ```rust
 #[widget(initial_value = 1)]